petervflocke/lcdmonitor/docs/deployment-systemd.md

 - `make service-user-install`: prints the steps to install a user-mode service.
 - `make service-system-notes`: prints the manual steps for system mode.
 - `sudo make service-system-install`: installs/updates the systemd unit and helper files (override variables to match your deployment paths).
+- `sudo make service-system-update`: refreshes the deployed code, reinstalls the Python package in the venv, and restarts the unit.